qdtomzhang/assurity_test/Readme.md

 _I don't know the logical design behind that will influence the test result. eg.webpage design for "Gallery" 's tag changes from ["Promotions"][1] to ["Promotions"][2].
-So, I provide 3 versions: hardcode/responses/adpater
+So, I provide 4 versions: hardcode/responses/adpater/vcr.py

+Detailed introduction you and find introduction in files